rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ### Cons

-* When we clone it in a new machine we have to clone it in a temporary repository and then delete it.
+* We will have to delete a (temporary) directory.
 Is it really a con?

 *Enjoy! ;)*